Pittsburgh Pirates (NHL): The inaugural season

 The Pirates began play during the 1925–26 NHL season.
 On November 26, 1925, Thanksgiving night, the Pirates defeated the Boston Bruins, 2–1, on the road in their very first NHL game, which was held at Boston Arena.
 Defenseman and captain Lionel Conacher scored Pittsburgh's first-ever NHL goal.
 Conacher beat Boston goaltender Charles Stewart at the 17:50 mark of the second period to tie the game at 1–1.
 Pirates' left winger Harold Darragh notched Pittsburgh's first game-winning goal 9:20 into the third period, while Pittsburgh goaltender Roy Worters stopped 26 of 27 shots to record the first NHL win in franchise and city history.

 Two nights later, on November 28, the Pirates stunned the Montreal Canadiens, defeating them 1–0.
 The 1–0 loss to the Pirates marked the final game for legendary Canadiens' goaltender Georges Vezina.
 Vezina started the game with severe chest pains and left the game during the first intermission with a high fever.
 He died four months later from tuberculosis.
 Meanwhile, the first NHL game ever played in Pittsburgh was on December 2, 1925, in which 8,200 fans paid $1.00 each to see the 8:30 p.m. faceoff at Duquesne Garden.
 The Pirates lost to the New York Americans in overtime, 2–1.
 Conacher scored the lone goal for Pittsburgh at 9:15 of the second period.

 In 36 games, the Pirates posted an impressive 19–16–1 record for third best in the league.
 With a .542 winning percentage, that first season would arguably be the team's best.
 During the playoffs, the Pirates faced the Montreal Maroons in a two-game series to be decided on total goals scored.
 The Pirates lost the series six goals to four after a 3–1 defeat at Duquesne Garden and a 3–3 tie at Montreal.
-The Maroons would go on to win the 1926 Stanley Cup Finals.
+The Maroons would go on to win the 1926 Stanley Cup Final.